WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Moritzburg Castle

-Looking for a stunning castle to explore?
-Look no further than Moritzburg Castle!
-This gem is a must-visit for any history enthusiast or lover of beautiful architecture.
+Moritzburg Castle – This gem is a must-visit for any history enthusiast or lover of beautiful architecture.
 Originally built as a hunting lodge for Duke Maurice back in the 16th century, Moritzburg Castle has since been converted into a remarkable baroque masterpiece surrounded by a sizable pond and park.

 Whether you’re a fan of history, or nature, or just want to experience some stunning views, you won’t want to miss out on a trip to Moritzburg Castle.